-- The deadliest form of skin cancer is melanoma, and about 60 percent of those diagnosed are white men over 50.
+- About 60% of those diagnosed with melanoma are white men over 50.

 - You can get melanoma in your eyes.

-- Over the last 30 years, more people have had skin cancer than all other cancers combined.
+- More Americans are diagnosed with skin cancer than all other cancers combined.

 “Many forms of skin cancer are highly curable with local treatments, but others, like melanoma, can advance and spread if not detected early,” says Dr. Amin.
 “Signs of skin cancer can be very subtle, so it is very important to have any new or changing skin growths or sores that don’t heal or other areas of concern checked by your physician.”